danielnaber/jwordsplitter/README.txt

 	 is in the dictionary
 	-extend list of exceptions (exceptionsGerman.txt)
 	-clean up the actual splitting algorithm
+	-further decrease JAR size by removing compounds from the dictionary
-	-use generics
+	-API: use generics
-	-add more Junit test cases
-	-add regression test using many words
-	-further decrease JAR size by removing compounds from the dictionary -return null if a word isn't known at all, return the word itself if is not a compound
+	-API: return null if a word isn't known at all, return the word itself if it is not a compound?